Find synonyms Find exact match

 Issues related to treatment and prevention of group A streptococcal tonsillopharyngitis will be reviewed here .
 A general approach to patients with pharyngitis and the factors responsible for antibiotic failure are discussed separately.
 (See "Evaluation of acute pharyngitis in adults" and "Approach to diagnosis of acute infectious pharyngitis in children and adolescents" and "Antibiotic failure in the treatment of streptococcal tonsillopharyngitis".)

-GOALS OF THERAPY — Goals of antimicrobial therapy for eradication of GAS from the pharynx in the setting of acute streptococcal pharyngitis include:
+GOALS OF THERAPY — Goals of antimicrobial therapy for eradication of group A Streptococcus (GAS) from the pharynx in the setting of acute streptococcal pharyngitis include:

 ●Reducing duration and severity of clinical signs and symptoms, including suppurative complications